26 Tips to Spend Less When You Eat Out at Restaurants

 They were a hit, and we ate 10 delicious dishes brought by others.
 Even if you’re not a vegan, you’ll be welcomed as a potential convert.
 It’s a great way to get out of the house and have a big meal that’s (mostly) cooked by others.

-If you’re heading out on a road trip, there are plenty of ways to blow a bunch of money on food.
+If you’re heading out on a trip, there are plenty of ways to blow a bunch of money on food.
 But there are also ways to save.
 When you price shop for accommodations, decide if it’s worth it to book a room that has a microwave or other amenities that allow for meal prep.

 Pack snacks and drinks to avoid stopping at convenience stores every time somebody feels munchy.
 Likewise, bring your own refillable water bottle to avoid purchasing water.
 And when you get to your destination?
 Hit the grocery store.